QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ## Cloning HVMs

-Just like normal AppVMs, the HVM domains can also be cloned either using the command-line `qvm-clone` or via the Qube Manager's 'Clone VM' option in the right-click menu.
+Just like normal AppVMs, the HVM domains can also be cloned either using the command-line `qvm-clone` or via the PedOS VM Manager's 'Clone VM' option in the right-click menu.

 The cloned VM will get identical root and private images and will essentially be identical to the original VM except that it will get a different MAC address for the networking interface: